mrtkrkm/Kaggle-Plasticc/Kaggle-PlastiCC/README.md

 This is Kaggle PlastiCC competition 77th/1094 solution.

-It is the arithmetic blend of LGBM and NN solutions.
+The final result is blend of LGBM and NN solutions.